MatthieuFP/VGAMT/data/README.md

 #### Text-only data

-Please download data from the (open parallel corpus)[https://opus.nlpl.eu/].
+Please download data from the [open parallel corpus](https://opus.nlpl.eu/).
 To reproduce our results, you must preprocess data in the following way:

 ```
 git clone https://github.com/moses-smt/mosesdecoder.git